dogweather/forkful/content/en/google-apps-script/files-and-io/creating-a-temporary-file.md

   \ a file intended for short-term use, typically for intermediary data processing,\u2026"
 lastmod: '2024-03-13T22:44:59.687448-06:00'
 model: gpt-4-0125-preview
-summary: "Creating a temporary file in Google Apps Script involves generating a file\
-  \ intended for short-term use, typically for intermediary data processing,\u2026"
+summary: Creating a temporary file in Google Apps Script involves generating a file intended for short-term use, typically for intermediary data processing, debugging, or cache purposes.
 title: Creating a temporary file
 weight: 21
 ---